Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: FORMULATING THE MODEL CAUSAL EFFECT

-To formalize our discussion, we begin by defining variables and counterfactuals.
-We will be considering pairwise comparisons of first-line ARTs prescribed to most HIV patients in Nigeria.
-Let $E$ be an indicator of exposure to one of two such regimens of ART (coding given in Table 1).
-For notational simplicity, let $e'$ denote the ``reference level" treatment and $e$ denote the ``comparison level" treatment.
-Let $\mathbf{C_1}$ be a bivariate vector of an indicator of any lab toxicities (alanine transaminase $\geq$120 UI/L, Creatinine $\geq$260 mmol/L, Hemoglobin $\leq$8 g/dL) observed six months after treatment initiation and an indicator that the patient's average percent adherence during the same six months, i.e., the total number of days that the patient had their drug supply divided by the number of days in the six month period, was no less than 95\%.
+Let $\mathbf{C_1}$ denote a bivariate vector of an indicator that the patient's average percent adherence during the six months after treatment initiation was no less than 95\% and an indicator of any lab toxicities (alanine transaminase $\geq$120 UI/L, creatinine $\geq$260 mmol/L, hemoglobin $\leq$8 g/dL) observed at the end of the same six month period.
 Let $M$ be an indicator that the patient's average percent adherence during the subsequent six months was no less than 95\%.
-Let $Y$ be an indicator of whether the patient experienced virologic failure at the end of the year (based on viral load measurements at twelve and eighteen months for confirmation), or alternatively CD4 count at twelve months.
-Let $\mathbf{C_0}$ be a vector of baseline confounders of the causal relationships between $E$, $M$, and $Y$ not affected by exposure, viz. sex, age, marital status, WHO stage, hepatitis C virus, hepatitis B virus, CD4 count, and viral load.
-Throughout, we will assume that we observe i.i.d. sampling of $\mathbf{O} = (\mathbf{C_0},E,\mathbf{C_1},M,Y)$.
+Let $Y$ be an indicator of whether the patient experienced virologic failure at the end of the year based on viral load measurements at twelve and eighteen months for confirmation.